What to learn from a few visible transitions' statistics?: Irreversibility and entropy production

 In this case \(\sigma_\ell = J_\mathcal{L} A\), which is the definition of entropy production \(\sigma\) in a cycle.
 Adding this to the fact proven in Section \ref{sec:ring} that \(P(t\vert \transR,\transR) = P(t\vert \transL,\transL)\), implying \(\sigma_t =0\), we find that the inequality between inferred and real entropy production rate will be saturated and given solely and exactly by the sequence of transitions

-In other words, the full entropy production of a ring network can be assessed by a single experiment in which a marginal observer collects statistics of a single pair of transitions over the same transition.
+In other words, the full entropy production of a ring network can be assessed by a single experiment in which a marginal observer collects statistics of {the transitions between a single pair of states.}

 Fig. \ref{fig:ring_inferences} shows the entropy production inference scheme for a ring network of four states.
 The contribution \(\sigma_t\) vanishes for any value of bias parameter due to the equality of inter-transition time densities for repeated transitions shown in panel (c).
 The values of \(\sigma\) and \(\sigma_\ell\) are precisely the same (solid black) as discussed in Eq.~\eqref{unicyclicepr}.
 Meanwhile, \(\sigma_\text{TUR}\) provides a lower bound that is approximately saturated for vanishing values of bias parameter, which represents the close to equilibrium regime.